New Federal State of China

 The New Federal State of China (NFSC; 新中國聯邦 (新中国联邦)) is a political movement or lobby group created by Guo Wengui and Steve Bannon, with the stated aim of overthrowing the Chinese Communist Party (CCP) as the Chinese government.
 Launched on 4 June 2020, in New York City, the body has been referred to by its founders as a "government in exile" of China.

 A related group, the Himalaya Supervisory Organization, an NGO, is dedicated to spreading the word and acting as the means of communications with "international communities".
 The group operates in Australia under the name Himalaya Australia, in New Zealand under Himalaya New Zealand and in the UK as Himalaya UK.
-It has been involved in protests against the Chinese government, has opposed the arrest of Bannon in the US, and presented at the time contrarian takes on the origins and treatment of the COVID-19 virus in Australia.
+It has been involved in protests against the Chinese government, has opposed the arrest of Bannon in the US, and presented misinformation and conspiracies theories on the COVID-19 virus.

+According to Alethea, a disinformation analysis firm, social media accounts linked to NFSC and affiliated networks were part of coordinated activity that the firm assessed as consistent with attempts to interfere with U.S. elections, including spreading false or misleading content about voting, promoting right-wing U.S. political figures, and targeting users in swing states.